ane/ebi/doc/introduction.rst

 on the programmers, that is, you must navigate around its rules, but this is kept at a minimum.

-How does this archtecture differ from MVC?
+How does this architecture differ from MVC?
 ------------------------------------------

 The difference between EBI and MVC is that an EBI architecture is